akshayreddykotha/akshayreddykotha.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

 ---

-I have 4+ years of industry work experience in the informational technology, e-learning product companies with a knack for marketing analytics.
-I am a self-motivated analytics enthusiast inclined to generating actionable insights to support decision making and ultimately boost profitability.
+I have 4+ years of work experience in the informational technology, e-learning and insurance companies with a knack for marketing analytics.
+I am a self-motivated analytics enthusiast inclined to generating actionable insights to support decision making and better the customer experience.
 Graduated from Masters in Business Analytics at UC San Diego and in a data journey for the greater good.
 Feel free to click the [Works](https://akshayreddykotha.github.io/works/) to unveil the projects I worked on).
-Furthermore, I enjoy working on modelling and the interesting part to me is translating those results into an easy-to-understand language be it business or for fun.
+Furthermore, I enjoy working on modeling and the interesting part to me is translating those results into an easy-to-understand language be it business or for fun.

 ## My Forte